Property Data

 Permit History and Assessor Data

 The building permit history on a property can tell you a lot about the construction history of a home.
 To ensure that the minimum safety requirements of the California Building Codes are met, most construction activities, including alterations, replacements, and repair work in homes require permits and inspections.
 Access to the permit record on a property can provide insight such as previous renovation work or allow you to check for any outstanding fees that have yet to be paid.
 In addition to building permit records, the Appliance Center on Symbium provides additional information on permits, associated fees, and applicable rebates if this information is available.
+Tax assessor data presents publicly available information that has been collected by county tax assessor offices.
+This data includes property identification, addresses, property features, and assessment values.
+Much of the property data available on Symbium is sourced from county assessor data.

 Environmental Hazards and Concerns